prisma/prisma1/docs/1.0/03-Tutorials/03-Data-Import/01-Export-&-Import.md

 }
 ```

-The Prisma API will respond with the following data:
+The Graphcool API will respond with the following data:

 ```json